What to eat in Alentejo? 18 typical dishes in Alentejo

 Alentejano chickpeas stew (Cozido de Grão)

 Cozido de grão is one of the most cherished dishes in Alentejo.
-It is a dish that tastes better in winter and is associated with country food.
+It tastes better in winter and is associated with country food.
 It is mainly traditional in Portalegre, in the Alentejo interior.

 best dishes of Alentejo cuisine